Career Resources in Computer Science

 - Monster.com allows you to choose a career area or type in your interest to search for jobs.

-- The National Board for Certified Counselors can be a resource for finding a certififed career counselor in your area.
+- The National Board for Certified Counselors can be a resource for finding a certified career counselor in your area.

 - O*NET has a great deal of occupational information arranged in searchable profiles.